 Randolph Fiber is a state-of-the-art fiber optic infrastructure that brings fiber optic service all the way to the home.
 It is the most current technology that is “future proof”, capable of delivering ultra-fast Internet connections, plus home telephone and TV service.
 Back to Top ^

 As with any utility, having the most capable and reliable infrastructure provides more value to the community and it’s residents.
 Connecting our Communities with fiber brings big benefits.
 Having the option for this much capacity attracts businesses that require large amounts of bandwidth for their operations.
 This may be the same case for residential customers.
 Customers are constantly needing and demanding higher amounts of bandwidth in their homes and businesses.
 This fiber investment prepares us all for what’s to come in the future.
 Back to Top ^

 No, we have been offering fiber to many of our communities in the area since the early 2000’s with a major emphasis on fiber to the home over the past 8 years.
 Back to Top ^

-Randolph can provide High-Speed Internet, Telephone and TV, just to name a few.
+Randolph can provide High-Speed Internet, Telephone and Home Security, just to name a few.

 - Internet service packages up to 1GIGx50Mbps

 - Telephone services (keep your same telephone number)

-- TV services (Click here to see Channels available) Back to Top ^
+- Home Security services Back to Top ^

 After enough interest in shown for a particular neighborhood (through filling out this form), we will start the Pre-Registration phase to determine the level of commitment by a prospective Fiberhood.